Senua (Hellblade): Appearances

 Senua appears as the protagonist of Hellblade: Senua's Sacrifice, which is set in the late 8th century.
 Grieving from the grim discovery upon her return from self-imposed exile to her village that Dillion had been sacrificed to the Norsemen's gods via the blood eagle, a ritualized method of execution, Senua embarks on a journey to Helheim.
 She is guided by her memories of her deceased friend and mentor Druth, a former slave of the Norsemen who used to tell her stories about Norse legends, which inspired her quest to save Dillion's soul from the Norse gods.
 Senua also believes that she is cursed to hear the voices of spirits, referred to as "Furies", in her head.
 Plagued by her own inner darkness, it manifests as externally focused visions and phantasms, which she must battle in order to continue her quest.
 Her backstory is unveiled over the course of the game's story through her hallucinations, which includes traumatic memories of her father Zynbel and the violent death of her mother Galena, who was also mentally ill, by her husband's hand.
 At the ending of Senua's Sacrifice, she realizes that it is impossible to bring Dillion back from the dead, and comes to terms with her loss and accepts the voices she hears as well as the hallucinations she experiences as a part of herself.

-Senua is confirmed as the protagonist of the upcoming sequel to Hellblade, titled Senua's Saga: Hellblade II, which takes place in 9th century Iceland.
+Senua returns as the protagonist in the sequel Senua's Saga: Hellblade II, which takes place in 9th century Iceland.